vmikk/phylonext_manual/docs/parameters.md

    - `colorQuantile` similarly bins numeric data, but via the quantile function

 ^4^:
+    The default color scheme (`threat`-type) for SES values follows Mishler et al., 2014, where high SES values are in blue, and low SES values are in red.
+    Alternatively, it is possible to use the `hotspot`-type palette, where areas with the red values indicate grid cells that contain significantly higher diversity or endemism than expected (hotspots), while the blue values indicate grid cells that contain significantly lower diversity/endemism than expected (coldspots).

+^5^:
     Sampling redundancy is defined as [1 – (richness / number of specimens)] in a grid cell.
     By default, parameter `--leaflet_redundancy` is set to 0, which will display all grid cells.